Ericsson/codechecker/docs/user_guide.md

 ~~~~~~~~~~~~~~~~~~~~~

 CodeChecker servers can be started in the background as any other service, via
-common Shell tools, such as `nohup` and `&!`.
+common shell tools such as `nohup` and `&!`.
 The running instances can be
 queried via `--list`.

 Calling `CodeChecker server --stop` will stop the "default" server, i.e. one